Skip to Content

 3. Explore the BEST cenotes near Tulum

 One of the most famous things to do in the Yucatán Peninsula is to explore the cenotes, which are literally everywhere!
-There are just too many to see them all – so you’ll need to choose wisely which ones you want to check out.
-Or, you can pick from our list of the best cenote tours in Tulum.
+There are just too many to see them all, which is why we booked this cenote tour out of Tulum.
+We got to visit three cenotes in one day, which truly made the most of our time!

 4. Swim with turtles at Akumal Beach